MariuszFerdyn/AzureFunctionHealthCheck/README.md

 # AzureFunctionHealthCheck
 This project can be used for creating the Azure Function for Health Check.
+The following can be checked
+- ping
+- http status
+- http string
+- ICAP server processing (needs )

 ## Start from scratch (can be ignored if you download this project from github)
 Install: